dpwiese/personal-website/content/posts/glide-distance.md

 So now it can be easily see from \eqref{eqn.glidedistance.dmax} that the glide distance is not dependent on $W$ at all.
 Rather it depends only on the aerodynamic properties of the aircraft---lift and drag specifically.
 For a small sub-sonic general aviation aircraft like a Cessna, operating only at low altitudes in Earth's atmosphere, $C_{L}$ and $C_{D}$ depend only on angle of attack $\alpha$.
-The relationship between them and thus the maximization of the lift versus the drag coefficient can be read directly from the aircraft's <a href="https://en.wikipedia.org/wiki/Drag_polar" target="_blank">Drag Polar</a>.
+The relationship between them and thus the maximization of the lift versus the drag coefficient can be read directly from the aircraft's [Drag Polar](https://en.wikipedia.org/wiki/Drag_polar).
 The drag polar is not provided in the Aircraft Information Manual, but it is something very well characterized by the aircraft manufactuer, and used to presribe $d_{\max}$ in the maximum glide charts shown above.

 ## Best Glide Speed